 If you want to try growing herbs and tomatoes simultaneously, select the program for the plant that is most important to you.
 If you use the herbs & salads program with tomatoes, it might take longer before you see tomatoes, and they might have less flavor.
 If you use the tomato & chili program with herbs, the lifespan of the herbs might be shorter as they flower faster.

 Tomatoes and other fruit-producing plants grow large and need a lot of light.
-Light is the energy source for plants and facilitates their growth, so if they absorb all the light, the other plants will grow more slowly – no light, no plant!
+Light is the energy source for plants and facilitates their growth, so if the tomato plants get all the light, the other plants will grow more slowly – no light, no plant!
 To ensure light for the other pots, try trimming and supporting the tomato plant with support sticks and rearranging the pots.
 Alternatively, you can transplant tomato plants into larger pots outside of Auk when they start getting big.